 Checkpoint 6 – Checkpoint 7 (100km and 50km) 7.9km

 Davidson Park to Ararat Reserve

 Travelling alongside Middle Harbour, there is a short urban section before the trail passes the secluded Flat Rock Beach.
 The trail enters Bantry Bay, behind a decommissioned military site.
 From here, the trail passes through a few tributary creeks, crossing the amazing Natural Bridge and climbing a big rock slab on the way to Ararat Reserve.
-The trail continues along the flat section of the Engravings Track.
-This is a challenging section at the latter end of the event.
+This is a short but challenging section at the latter end of the event.

 Checkpoint 7 – The Finish (100km and 50km) 10.3km

 This final section passes through urban areas, via the beautifully restored Burnt Bridge Creek to the underpass of Burnt Bridge Creek Deviation, before heading down to the Spit Bridge, where the trail follows the stunning views of the Spit to Manly trail to finish up at the scenic Tania Park.

 We encourage our Trailwalkers to use public transport whenever possible.
 Please double-check times of buses, trains and possible track work before setting out.
 Check out NSW Transport for more information.